coalton-lang/coalton-website/content/post/20211129-aoc-contest.md

 Yes, of course.

-**One of the problems literally cannot be solved with what Coalton provides.
+**One of the problems literally cannot be solved with Coalton.
 What do I do?**

 If Coalton just lacks some functions and data structures, we recommend implementing and contributing them!
 You could win a prize for it!